grelleum/SteelConnection/README.md

 * If json data is returned and the key 'items' is not in the json data, then return the json data as a python dictionary.
 * If no json data is returned, data will be an empty python dictionary.

+### Errors and Exceptions:
+The Zen of Python states:
+> Errors should never pass silently.
+Unless explicitly silenced.

+sconnect.exit_on_error
+sconnect.HTTPError

 ### Convienience functions:
 The SteelConnect Manager stores resources in a database with a uniquie identifier (id).
 Many API calls require that you know the id number of the resource you are interested in.\